 \subsubsection{Marginal Probability}

-Fig.~\ref{fig:marginal_UL} plots the CCDF of SINR (coverage probability) and the CDF of \ac{EMFE} (compliance probability) in the uplink for different values of $N_{\rm r}$.
+Fig.~\ref{fig:marginal_UL} plots the CCDF of SINR (coverage probability) and the CDF of \ac{EMFE} (compliance probability) in uplink for different values of $N_{\rm r}$.
 The simulation results closely match the analytical results, which validates Theorems~\ref{theo:UL_sinr} and~\ref{theo:UL_emf}.
 Additionally, it verifies the applicability of Lemma~\ref{lemma:LT_UL_interference} in approximating the uplink interference.
 We see that in the network without RISs, the compliance probability is constant within $\omega'\in [0.1,1] ~\rm mW/kg$.
-This is because \textcolor{black}{of} the fixed BS-user distance $t_{\rm bu}$.
+This is because {of} the fixed BS-user distance $t_{\rm bu}$.
 From \eqref{eq:F_Wq_UL}, the uplink compliance probability conditioned on $t_{\rm bu}$ in the direct LoS/NLoS link is either $0$ or $1$ at a given $\omega'$.
-Thus, combining the association probability with the conditional compliance probability at a fixed $t_{\rm bu}$, the overall compliance probability is shown in the blue dashed curve at the right side of Fig.~\ref{fig:marginal_UL}. {Moreover, compared with the network without RISs, we see that deploying RISs with $N_{\rm r}=64$ not only improves the uplink coverage performance by roughly $43\%$ at $\gamma'=-10 ~\rm dB$ but also improves the uplink compliance performance by roughly $43\%$ at $\omega'=0.3~\rm mW/kg$.} The reason behind the uplink coverage improvement is similar to that in the downlink case.
+Thus, combining the association probability with the conditional compliance probability at a fixed $t_{\rm bu}$, the overall compliance probability is shown in the blue dashed curve at the right side of Fig.~\ref{fig:marginal_UL}. {Moreover, compared with the network without RISs, we see that deploying RISs with $N_{\rm r}=64$ not only improves the uplink coverage performance by roughly $33\%$ at $\gamma'=-10 ~\rm dB$ but also improves the uplink compliance performance by roughly $33\%$ at $\omega'=0.3~\rm mW/kg$.} The reason behind the uplink coverage improvement is similar to that in the downlink case.
 The improvement in uplink compliance performance can be explained by the uplink power control mechanism in Sec.~\ref{subsec:PowerControl}, which is different from the downlink case with constant transmit power.
 As indicated by \eqref{eq:PtranUL_cL}, based on the power control factor $\epsilon$, RIS-assisted uplink transmission utilizes the RIS gain to partially compensate for path loss in the cascaded LoS link.
-With large enough $N_{\rm r}$ to provide high RIS gain, the transmit power in the cascaded LoS link can be reduced, mitigating the uplink \ac{EMFE}.
+With a large enough $N_{\ rmr}$ to provide high RIS gain, the transmit power in the cascaded LoS link can be reduced, mitigating the uplink \ac{EMFE}.
 Fig.~\ref{fig:marginal_DL} and Fig.~\ref{fig:marginal_UL} clearly answer \textbf{Q1}, showing that deploying RISs would exacerbate downlink EMFE while alleviating uplink EMFE.